 - A ban on selling wild animals at fairs and other public exhibitions.

 - A ban on the public handling of big cat cubs and bear cubs.
+The general and untrained public should never be allowed to interact (feed, pet, hold, wash, swim or walk with) wild or exotic animals.

 - Criteria regarding animal protection and appropriate conditions for keeping wild animals